 She turned back and looked at her reflection again.
-For some reason, the only feelings she sensed were anger and resentment towards his friend and sisters.
+For some reason, the only strong feelings she felt were anger and resentment towards his friend and sisters.
 She pressed her lips together, shrugged her shoulders, and walked out of the room.

 That evening, many from the neighbourhood gathered at Lucas Lodge, ready to meet, welcome, and dance with the newly arrived officers.
-It was apparent to Elizabeth that Kitty and Lydia had already become acquainted with several of them, and they soon introduced her to those they had met.
+It was apparent to Elizabeth that Kitty and Lydia had already become acquainted with several of them, and they soon introduced her to some of those whom they had met.

-Elizabeth was talking to Colonel Forster and some of the officers when Mr. Bingley and his party stepped in.
+Elizabeth was talking to Colonel Forster and a few of the officers when Mr. Bingley and his party stepped in.
 She saw both him and Mr. Darcy glance her way, and the expression on each were as opposite as one could imagine.
-Mr. Bingley’s face lit up with a broad smile, but Mr. Darcy frowned, provoking Elizabeth to such a degree she felt she had hackles raised along her back.
+Mr. Bingley’s face lit up with a broad smile, but Mr. Darcy frowned, and his eyes darkened, provoking Elizabeth to such a degree she felt she had hackles raised along her back.

 Mr. Bingley approached her with a wide smile.
 Mr. Darcy followed grimly, and she watched with humour as Sir William Lucas stepped up, intercepting Mr. Bingley’s sisters, who seemed not at all pleased with his intrusion.